 Risk assessments need reviewing and updating regularly.
 At Amesbury they are reviewed annually for EYFS, all academic departments and for premises.
 All staff and pupils receive training on induction and during their time at the school as needed.
 The facilities manager arranges training when required.
-An electronic folder of all risk assessments is maintained by the Finance Office and a Risk Assessment Register is also available.
+A file of all risk assessments is maintained by the Finance Office.